Fair Asynchronous Session Subtyping: Proofs

-We first prove the only-if part.
+We first prove the if part.
+Let $S'$ be a session type with input/output labels in $\Gamma \cup \{E\}$ s.t. $S' \sim \dual{S}$.
+We now prove that $S'$ is compliant with $S$.
 It is trivial to see that $\dual S$ is compliant with $S$; this holds because in the configuration $\cnfg{S}{\lempty}{\dual S}{\lempty}$ the two parties alternate inputs and outputs in such a way that their buffers have maximal length 1, and moreover the possibility to successfully terminate by selecting the ending label $E$ is never disallowed.
 By Corollary \ref{cor:bisimilar} we have that also all types $S' \sim \dual{S}$ are compliant with $S$.

-We now move to the if part.
-Consider $R$ such that $\cnfg{S}{\lempty}{R}{\lempty}$ is a correct composition.
-We have that $\unf{R}$ cannot start with an output selection; in fact, if, for instance, it starts with an output selection and it selects any label $A$, the type $S$ can select a branch with a different label $A'$, thus blocking.
-The initial input branching of $\unf{R}$ must have branchings labeled with all the symbols in $\Gamma$ plus the ending symbol $E$, in that these are the labels that can be initially selected by $S$.
-In each continuation of $R$, the unfolding of the type should start with an output selection, otherwise the entire system is blocked in that the continuation of $S$ after the initial output selection starts with an input branching.
-Moreover, given that these input branchings of the continuation of $S$ have only the initially selected label, the output selection in the continuation of $R$ can have only such label.
-After each of these output selections of the continuation of $R$, the same reasoning can be applied, excluding the case in which the label $E$ was initially selected.
-In this case, the continuation of $R$ should be such that its unfolding is $\Tend$.
+We now move to the only-if part.
+Let $S'$ be a session type with input/output labels in $\Gamma \cup \{E\}$ s.t. $S'$ is compliant with $S$, i.e., $\cnfg{S}{\lempty}{S'}{\lempty}$ is a correct composition.
+We have that $\unf{S'}$ cannot start with an output selection; in fact, if, for instance, it starts with an output selection and it selects any label $A$, the type $S$ can select a branch with a different label $A'$, thus blocking.
+The initial input branching of $\unf{S'}$ must have branchings labeled with all the symbols in $\Gamma$ plus the ending symbol $E$, in that these are the labels that can be initially selected by $S$.
+In each continuation of $S'$, the unfolding of the type should start with an output selection, otherwise the entire system is blocked in that the continuation of $S$ after the initial output selection starts with an input branching.
+Moreover, given that these input branchings of the continuation of $S$ have only the initially selected label, the output selection in the continuation of $S'$ can have only such label.
+After each of these output selections of the continuation of $S'$, the same reasoning can be applied, excluding the case in which the label $E$ was initially selected.
+In this case, the continuation of $S'$ should be such that its unfolding is $\Tend$.
 This because, the continuation of $S$ becomes $\Tend$ after executing the input branching labeled with $E$.
-These constraints that we have just proved holding for the type $R$ guarantee that $R \sim \dual{S}$.
+These constraints that we have just proved holding for the type $S'$ guarantee that $S' \sim \dual{S}$. \end{proof}